 As COVID‑19 continues to spread, it's important to take precautions to reduce your family's risk of infection.
 The best way to keep your family safe is taking preventive measures such as getting the COVID‑19 vaccine if eligible, wearing a mask (if over age 2) and regularly washing hands.

-But with the highly contagious Delta variant circulating, more children are getting COVID-19.
-As kids attend school, see friends and participate in extracurricular activities, one of the most common questions parents are asking is: What should I do if my child is exposed to COVID-19?
+But with the highly contagious Omicron variant circulating, more people are getting COVID‑19.
+As kids attend school, see friends and participate in extracurricular activities, one of the most common questions parents are asking is: What should I do if my child is exposed to COVID‑19?

-It's helpful to have a plan for what to do if your child is exposed to COVID-19.
+It's helpful to have a plan for what to do if your child is exposed to COVID‑19 or if they start showing symptoms.
 Being prepared can help you stay calm and know the best steps to take to avoid potential further spread of the virus.

 Here are some important details parents should know about COVID‑19 exposure in children.